ipinfo/sample-database/README.md

 **Get firmographics data and identify the company behind the IP Address and network traffic.**

 You can find the schema, database sample, API response sample, and other information from the **[IP to Company folder](/IP%20to%20Company)**.
-Database includes the following fields:
+The database includes the following fields:

 | Field Name | Example | Notes |
 | --- | --- | --- |